paulondcdev/oca/data/manual/INTRODUCTION.md

   constructor(){
     super();

-    // the third argument can be defiend as extendedValidation callback :point_left: this.createInput('a: text', {}, function(at=null){
+    // the third argument can be defined as extendedValidation callback this.createInput('a: text', {}, function(at=null){

       // my custom validation